piratesofsi/deployhub/README.md

 * Application routing
 * Cloud infrastructure

----

-## 📌 Project Status
+## Project Status

 DeployHub is currently under active development.

-The **upload-service and initial Redis/R2 pipeline are functional**, while the build, routing, and frontend services are being developed.
+The upload service, Cloudflare R2 integration, and initial Redis pipeline are functional.
+The build service, request handler, and frontend are being developed as the project progresses.

 ```

+This feels much more like **your GitHub project README** rather than a generated tutorial README: straightforward, technical, and it documents what you've actually built so far.
 ```